Israel’s Netanyahu was a pandemic hero — until a second wave plunged him into crisis

 “Most of his achievements have collapsed,” said political analyst Aviv Bushinsky, Netanyahu’s former chief of staff and media adviser.
 “It’s a 180-degree difference in the way he coped with the first wave of the virus.”

 Protests against the prime minister in Tel Aviv and outside his residence in Jerusalem have grown almost nightly, some turning unruly.
-Police used water cannons to disperse a crowd Saturday night and on Tuesday arrested 34 people during a protest by thousands of Israelis opposing a proposal to grant new emergency powers to Netanyahu.
+Police used water cannons to disperse a crowd Saturday night, and on Tuesday they arrested 34 people during a protest by thousands of Israelis against a proposal to grant Netanyahu new emergency powers.

 Nor will the prime minister’s life get much easier in the months ahead as his trial on public corruption charges prepares to move into a new phase with testimony from witnesses and the review of other evidence.